`The peculiar risk lay in the possibility of

 slain.

-`Already I saw other vast shapes--huge buildings with
+`Already I saw other vast shapes--huge buildings

 intricate parapets and tall columns, with a wooded hill-side